International student update – July 16, 2020

 - Official or unofficial transcripts from your high school/college.
 Certified English translations of the transcripts should be provided for transcripts that are in a language other than English.
 A 2.5 cumulative (overall) GPA is required for full admission.

-- An official TOEFL score with a minimum iBT test score of 69, paper test score of 525 or computer test score of 196.
-(The TOEFL code for Park University is 6574.)
+- An official TOEFL score with a minimum iBT test score of 79 or paper test score of 550 (The TOEFL code for Park University is 6574)

 No TOEFL or IELTS score is required for admission to the program.

 - An Affidavit of Support signed by you sponsor and supporting bank statement(s) in US Dollars showing the ability to finance one year of study.
 For more information, please see financial supporting documentation below.

 These documents may be emailed or mailed directly to Office of International Students at the following address.

 With the Affidavit of Support signed by your sponsor you must also submit financial documentation less than 6 months old to verify your support in the amount of $21,452.00 or more to live in the United States and study at Park.
 See here for scholarship opportunities!

 |Costs and Tuition Fees - 9 Months Estimated Cost|

 |Cost of Living - Parkville||$10,000|

 |Total (US Dollars)||$22,540|